-ELA International brings together researchers from around the world
+ELA International brings together researchers from all over the world

-ELA International, which brings together researchers from all over the world, coordinates research into leukodystrophies and chooses to focus its funding on programmes that concentrate most on improving the health of patients.
-This can be achieved through studies/projects that aim to understand the mechanisms and natural history of the disease, including the discovery of disease assessment tools and biomarkers and the conducting of clinical trials.
+ELA International, which brings together researchers from all over the world, coordinates research into leukodystrophies and has chosen to concentrate its funding on programmes that are most applied to improving the state of health of patients.
+This objective can be achieved through studies/projects aimed at understanding the mechanisms of the disease, the natural history of the disease, in particular through the discovery of disease assessment tools and biomarkers, and the conduct of clinical trials.

-In twenty-nine years, ELA has contributed to the identification of these rare diseases, the understanding of new mechanisms, the development of new generation genome analysis methods, and some therapeutic revolutions such as haematopoietic stem cell transplants or gene therapy.
-The path of gene therapy is progressing and ELA has now been promoting its development for several years.
-This therapeutic approach remains a real hope for patients with certain types of leukodystrophy.
+Over the past twenty-nine years, ELA has contributed to the identification of rare diseases, the understanding of new mechanisms, the development of new-generation genome analysis methods and also a number of therapeutic revolutions such as haematopoietic stem cell transplants and gene therapy.
+Gene therapy is making progress and ELA has been promoting its development for several years.
+This therapeutic approach remains a real hope for patients suffering from certain forms of leukodystrophy.

-The crisis has affected many ongoing research projects, with some being slowed down or even suspended for several months.
+While the crisis has affected many of the research projects currently underway, some have been slowed or even suspended for several months.
 The pandemic has also had serious consequences, such as the postponement of certain clinical trials supported by ELA.
-This contrasts sharply with the huge sums invested in record time by governments and private laboratories in efforts to find a vaccine against Covid-19.
-In this difficult context, ELA is redoubling its vigilance and fighting spirit to continue to raise awareness of leukodystrophies at international level.
+This situation contrasts with the considerable sums invested in record time by governments and private laboratories to discover an anti-covid19 vaccine.
+In this difficult context, ELA is redoubling its vigilance and fighting spirit to continue to raise the profile of leukodystrophies internationally.

-With ELA, patients and their relatives are constantly on the move to contribute to research into rare diseases, and this also forms part of a profound change in the relationship between doctors and patients by giving patients and their families a role as actors through meetings between families and researchers, international research symposiums, and Leuconnect…
+With ELA, the mobilisation of patients and their families is unfailing, to contribute tò research into rare diseases, and is also part of a profound change in the relationship between doctors and patients by giving patients and their families a role-playing role via family/researcher meetings, international research symposia, Leuconnect…